TheKompot/Eigenfaces/README.md

 # Eigenfaces
 Semester project for class **Principles of Data Science**

+## Overview
+This project is focused on using Principal Component Analysis (PCA) on photos.
+We are comparing build-in PCA algorithm in Python library scikit.learn with our own implementation.
+Using PCA algorithm and three different clustering methods we are trying to find groups of teachers at our faculty who look alike.
+We are also curious about which of our teachers look alike famous mathematicians (e.g. Gauss, Neumann, Turing, Einstein,...).

 ## Dimension reduction
  When we convert our images to vectors and put them together, we get a matrix $X$ with the shape $m$ x $N^2$ (number_of_pictures x width_of_picture^2).
 The variable $N^2$ can be easily in the tens of thousands, which would be ineffective and troublesome to compute.